 Chapped lips tend to get worse in winter, but can be a problem any time of year.
 From too much dry air to medical conditions, we'll discuss what causes chapped lips, plus home remedies that show you how to get rid of chapped lips and heal.
 It's important to match the right remedies for dry lips so you heal as well as treating the symptoms.
 Remember – good health starts from the inside out.
-In this post we'll talk about the causes of chapped lips and ways to help you heal.

-10 Causes of Chapped Lips and How to Treat and Heal Your Lips
+10 Thing that Cause Chapped Lips and How to Get Rid of Dry Lips

 The skin of your lips is thin and delicate, so dry winter air and sun exposure can easily damage it.
 Coat your lips with protective lip balm, and add a scarf or face mask if you'll be outside longer.
 Inside, add a humidifier to increase humidity levels.